-A study of the crucial developments and highlights in the evolution of the Russian state from the Kievan period to the present.
+This course studies the crucial developments of the Russian state from the Kievan period to the present.
 Emphasis will be on the roles of ideology, geography, environment and history in forming, shaping and maintaining authoritarian government.
 The study of the contemporary period, especially that dealing with the creation, establishment and disintegration of the Soviet state, will receive intensive examination.
 Area Studies.